 Control Responsibility Timing Evidence Develop and implement a customised erosion and sediment control plan for each work area, including linear infrastructure.
-General principles for erosion and sediment control will be drawn from industry guidelines in place at the time of construction (current preferred guidelines are the International Erosion Control Association (Australasia) Best Practice Erosion and Sediment Control (2008)).
+General Principles and design standards for erosion and sediment control will be based on the International Erosion Control Association (Australasia) Best Practice Erosion and Sediment Control (IECA,2008)).
 Construction Manager Prior to any ground disturbance.
 Erosion controls in place Strip topsoil as per topsoil management plan (Section 19).
-Construction Manager When commencing construction Topsoil register For areas no longer required after construction, and for buried infrastructure alignments, reinstate areas by: Construction Manager As soon as possible after completion of construction Rehabilitation register Reforming of surfaces to reinstate drainage patterns and prevent scouring or ponding Replacement of topsoil and revegetation with selected native plant species.
+Construction Manager When commencing construction Topsoil register For areas no longer required after construction, and for buried infrastructure alignments, reinstate areas by: Construction Manager As soon as possible after completion of construction Rehabilitation register Reforming of surfaces to reinstate drainage patterns and prevent scouring or ponding • Replacement of topsoil and revegetation with selected native plant species.
 Trees and large shrubs are not to be placed over buried infrastructure.
 Erosion and sediment controls to remain in place until completion criteria are obtained.
-Refer Section 14.5 for controls in relation to watercourse crossings.
+Dust Control Construction As required Visual inspection Poorly structured topsoils which contain high proportions of fine sand, relative to silt and clay have potential to form bull dust when disturbed and are highly susceptible to both wind and water erosion if not adequately managed and protected.
+Mitigate for dust by: Manager and Environmental Manager Reduce exposure of disturbed areas to the minimum period required and install protective measures (placement of geo-fabric